 Professional business succession planning helps business owners prepare for, absorb, and manage the sudden departure or incapacitation of key personnel, including themselves.
-Unfortunately, most companies do not realize they need succession plans until it’s too late.
+Unfortunately, most companies do not realize they need succession plans until too late.
 As a result, America’s most successful business owners frequently have multiple succession plans to ensure their businesses thrive after unexpected management changes.

 The experienced succession planning lawyers at McClanahan Powers, PLLC understand how quickly the loss of essential workers devastated small companies in 2020.
 Stay ahead of the game and protect what you’ve built by connecting with our dedicated Virginia and D.C. business attorneys online or by calling 703-520-1326 today.

 Who will take over when or if I am gone?